Nick Mason: Drumming style

 Influenced by jazz and big band music, Mason embraced acoustic drums (both single- and double-headed), tuned percussion, electronic drums and Rototoms, melding all of these into a melodic whole.
 His snare drum sound shifted from harsh demarcation of beats 2 and 4 ("Careful with that Axe, Eugene") to a fatter and gentler timbre ("Echoes") — a change that reflected growing studio skills.

 Mason's style was gentler and more laid back than that of other progressive rock drummers of the time.
 He soloed on a few Pink Floyd compositions including "Nick's Boogie", "A Saucerful of Secrets", "The Grand Vizier's Garden Party", "Up The Khyber", "Skins", and "Time".
 Due to the dynamic live performances of Pink Floyd, Mason's style was more energetic and complex live, and can be heard on such albums as Ummagumma and Live at Pompeii.

 Mason began using Premier drums but changed to Ludwig drums after seeing Ginger Baker use them.
 He also briefly used Fibes Drums.
 He currently uses Drum Workshop (DW) drums, pedals and hardware.
 His kit is a DW double bass kit with the Dark Side of the Moon logo on the drums.
-He has also used Paiste cymbals during his entire career with Pink Floyd and currently uses a mixture of Paiste Traditional, Signature and 2002 cymbals.
-He also endorses Remo drumheads, Latin Percussion and Pro-Mark sticks.
+He has used Paiste cymbals during his entire career with Pink Floyd and currently uses a mixture of Paiste Traditional, Signature and 2002 cymbals.
+He endorses Remo drumheads, Latin Percussion and Pro-Mark sticks.